sergeLabo/asyncio-osc/README.md

 asyncio-osc
 ===========

-UDP client server with Python asyncio and OSC message
+UDP client server with Python asyncio, OSC messages and json messages.

+The aim is to use OSC and Unicode together.

-with asyncio from python 3.4 standard library
+with asyncio server from python 3.4 standard library

 and pyOSCcodec at https://github.com/sergeLabo/pyOSCcodec

-#### Pour faire quoi ?

-* Un serveur entre le Blender Game Engine et d'autres scripts.
-* Un serveur dans le Blender Game Engine.
-* Des communications entre des logiciels ou matériels qui reçoivent et envoient en OSC.

 #### Usage

+* A server between Blender Game Engine and other scripts.
+* A server in Blender Game Engine.
+* Communications between sofwares and hardwares using OSC.
+* Send receive data over UDP encoded and decoded as utf-8

 #### Documentation

 On the Labomedia wiki:

 http://wiki.labomedia.org/index.php/Python:_Le_module_standard_asyncio_et_OSC